Kristallnaach: Lyrics

 Niedecken's lyrics are as political as they are poetic, with references to Bruegel, Hieronymus Bosch and Franz Kafka.
 This is also evident in the booklet accompanying the album, with the painting Christ Carrying the Cross, formerly attributed to Bosch, used as background for the song's lyrics.
 The lyrics feature emotional imagery and are accompanied by somber music.
-The main theme deals with Germany's Vergangenheitsbewältigung at a time when right-wing conservative tendencies resurged throughout Europe.
-Unusual for a single release, the song does not feature a catchy chorus; only the word “Kristallnaach” is repeated in each of the six verses.
+The main theme deals with Germany's Vergangenheitsbewältigung at a time when right-wing conservative tendencies were resurging throughout Europe.
+Unusual for a single release, the song does not feature a catchy chorus; only the word "Kristallnaach" is repeated in each of the six verses.

 Niedecken did not situate his lyrics in the Pogrom Night of 1938, but in the present, in order to raise awareness of the looming threat of crimes being committed against marginalized communities like gay people or immigrants, originating from the same social conditions and psychological processes that led to the November Pogrom.

-In the 1990s, Niedecken drew on the theme of the third verse once again,—incendiary slogans, the public's feigned ignorance of assaults, and the propagation of racist and sexist prejudices—when he contributed the eponymous song to the initiative Arsch huh, Zäng ussenander!
-(Ass up, teeth apart!), encouraging people to not look away but to stand up, speak out and take action against racism and injustice.
+In the 1990s, Niedecken drew on the themes of the third verse once again—incendiary slogans, the public's feigned ignorance of assaults and the propagation of racist and sexist prejudices—when he contributed the eponymous song to the Arsch huh, Zäng ussenander!
+(Ass up, teeth apart!) initiative, encouraging people to not look away but to stand up, speak out and take action against racism and injustice.

-In retrospect, Niedecken voiced concern over coupling Kristallnaach's lyrics with catchy music.
-“Everybody sings along and nobody reflects on what the song is actually about.
-But I can’t begrudge anyone for doing so, because people come to see a concert, not to think about the pogroms with me.”
-In his book, “Catastrophic State Germany: National Socialism in Popular Songs of the Bundesrepublik,” German cultural historian Ole Löding points out that the song's lyrics, aside from highlighting political activities in the right-wing spectrum, include a strong critique of the capitalist system, particularly in the two final verses, which suggest that the danger of the society's renewed fascistization arises from a submissive-aggressive personality structure of the German people.
+In retrospect, Niedecken voiced concern over coupling the lyrics of "Kristallnaach" with catchy music.
+"Everybody sings along and nobody reflects on what the song is actually about.
+But I can't begrudge anyone for doing so, because people come to see a concert, not to think about the pogroms with me."
+In his book Catastrophic State Germany: National Socialism in Popular Songs of the Bundesrepublik, German cultural historian Ole Löding points out that the song's lyrics, aside from highlighting political activities in the right-wing spectrum, include a strong critique of the capitalist system, particularly in the two final verses, which suggest that the danger of the society's renewed fascistization arises from a submissive-aggressive personality structure of the German people.
 According to Löding, the song equates the November Pogroms with a number of contemporary social issues, thus turning the November Pogroms into a metaphor of all kinds of inhuman behavior.
 In doing so, Löding argues, the song contributes to a historicization of national socialism and fails to fully reflect the root causes of the pogroms.